-In addition, because the Cambiar International Equity Fund and the Cambiar International Small Cap Fund invest to varying degrees in foreign securities traded primarily on markets that close prior to the time each Fund determines its NAV, the risks posed by frequent trading may have a greater potential to dilute the value of Fund shares held by long-term shareholders than funds investing in U.S. securities.
-In instances where a significant event that affects the value of one or more foreign securities held by a Fund takes place after the close of the primary foreign market, but before the time that the Fund determines its NAV, certain investors may seek to take advantage of the fact that there is a delay in the adjustment of the market price for a security caused by this event until the foreign market reopens (sometimes referred to as "price" or "time zone" arbitrage).
+In addition, because the Cambiar International Equity Fund invests in foreign securities traded primarily on markets that close prior to the time the Fund determines its NAV, the risks posed by frequent trading may have a greater potential to dilute the value of Fund shares held by long-term shareholders than funds investing in U.S. securities.
+In instances where a significant event that affects the value of one or more foreign securities held by the Fund takes place after the close of the primary foreign market, but before the time that the Fund determines its NAV, certain investors may seek to take advantage of the fact that there is a delay in the adjustment of the market price for a security caused by this event until the foreign market reopens (sometimes referred to as "price" or "time zone" arbitrage).
 Shareholders who attempt this type of arbitrage by seeking to buy or sell Fund shares may dilute the value of the Fund's shares if the prices of the Fund's foreign securities do not reflect their fair value at the time the Fund calculates its NAV.
-Although the Adviser has procedures designed to determine the fair value of foreign securities for purposes of calculating each Fund's NAV, fair value pricing, because it involves judgments which are inherently subjective, may not always eliminate the risk of price arbitrage.
+Although the Adviser has procedures designed to determine the fair value of foreign securities for purposes of calculating the Fund's NAV, fair value pricing, because it involves judgments which are inherently subjective, may not always eliminate the risk of price arbitrage.
 For more information on how the Adviser uses fair value pricing, see "Calculating Your Share Price."